-President’s Rule imposed in Manipur
+President’s Rule imposed in Manipur, Assembly under suspended animation

 Bharatiya Janata Party leader N Biren Singh resigned as chief minister on Sunday, nearly 21 months after ethnic violence began in the state.

-The Union government on Thursday imposed President’s Rule in Manipur, days after Bharatiya Janata Party leader N Biren Singh resigned as chief minister on Sunday.
+The Union government on Thursday imposed President’s Rule in Manipur.
+The Legislative Assembly, which has a tenure till 2027, has been put under suspended animation.

+This came four days after Bharatiya Janata Party leader N Biren Singh resigned as chief minister.

+The last time President’s Rule was imposed in Manipur was between June 2, 2001, and March 5, 2002, for 276 days due to political instability.

 President’s Rule under Article 356 transfers the powers and responsibilities of the state government to the Union government and the functions of the state legislature to Parliament for the duration of its enforcement.
 The only exception is the operation of High Courts, which are unaffected.

-Singh resigned as chief minister amid allegations from Kuki-Zomi-Hmar groups that his response to the ethnic violence in Manipur was partisan and that he stoked majoritarianism.
+Singh resigned as chief minister on Sunday amid allegations from Kuki-Zomi-Hmar groups that his response to the ethnic violence in Manipur was partisan and that he had stoked majoritarianism.

-Since the beginning of the violence in May 2023, Kuki-Zomi-Hmar groups have been demanding the removal of Singh for his alleged partisan approach to the conflict and majoritarian policies.
+The BJP leader stepped down a day before his government was to face a no-confidence motion and floor test in the Assembly.
+The Opposition Congress described Singh’s resignation as belated and akin to “shutting the stable door after the horse has bolted”.

-The violence between the Meitei and Kuki-Zomi-Hmar communities that began 21 months ago has left at least 258 persons dead and displaced more than 59,000.
+Under Singh’s ministership, ethnic violence between the dominant Meiteis and the indigenous Kuki-Zomi-Hmar communities has left at least 258 dead and displaced more than 59,000 since it began in May 2023.

-The last time President’s Rule was imposed in Manipur was in June 2001 due to political instability.
+The imposition of President’s Rule and Singh’s resignation have been the foremost demands of Kuki-Zomi-Hmar groups.

+On February 3, the Supreme Court ordered the Central Forensic Science Laboratory to submit in a sealed cover a report on audio clips allegedly linking Singh to the ethnic violence in the state.

 This is a developing story.
 It will be updated as more details become available.